chrfrantz/IG-Parser/README.md

 By clicking on 'Generate tabular output', the input is parsed and output generated, which can be copied into the clipboard for transferral into a tool of your choice.

+* NOTE: When using Google Sheets output, pasting this into Google Sheets, and exporting the result to Excel, please note that seemingly empty cells actually contain the function `=IFERROR(@__xludf.DUMMYFUNCTION("""COMPUTED_VALUE""");" ")`, which is automatically generated upon export by Google.
+To remove these contents in order to arrive at empty cells, please use the Find & Replace feature in Excel (`Ctrl + F`): Put the function in the `Search` field, leave the `Replace` field empty, and click `Replace all`.
+Afterward, all seemingly empty cells should be actually empty.
+Please note that this aspect is specific to Google Sheets output; it does not apply to CSV output.

 #### Visual output

 * For the visual parser version, the parameters include